epogrebnyak/abacus/README.md

 )
 ```

-6. Write more accounting entries using names defined above.
+6. Write some more accounting entries using names defined above.

 ```python
 named_entries = [